wp-repository/wpmu-theme-usage-info/readme.txt

 == Changelog ==
-1.2
-* Moved menu to Network -> Themes

-1.1
-* Adding Show/Hide blogs on the administrative page.
+1.1 Adding Show/Hide blogs on the administrative page.